 Overview

-Hair System Diagram Hair System can be assigned to any mesh (usually scalp) or 'new' curve object
+Hair System Diagram You can attach a Hair System to either a mesh object (like a scalp) or a guide curve

 Setup Section

-Setup Example In Image above Hair System is attached to guide curve Suzanne_curve_hair (yellow), and strands are spawned from Source Surface: Suzanne_Scalp mesh
+Setup Example In Image above Hair System is attached to guide curve punk_guide_curve (Green), and strands are spawned from Source Surface: punk_base_mesh mesh

-Hair System UI On image above we have Two Hair Sub-Systems named: Parent, Child.
-You can see Child system is made from: Strand Generator, Noise, Clump, etc. deformers.
-Whole system is guided by: HairCurve guide - second input at very top
+Hair System UI Above we have two Hair Systems: Parent, Child.
+Child system is made from: Strand Generator, Noise, Clump, etc. Deformers.
+Fist system is guided by: HairCurve guide - see GUIDE tag.

 Note: Similarly to Setup modifier, Hair Sub-Systems are optional - for example it is not used when drawing hair curves with Hair Drawing tool.
 But you can add them at any time to any curve by clicking [+] icon in Sub-System tab.